-The Audit Committee is responsible for information security, with a particular focus on cybersecurity.
-Management provides regular briefings to the Audit Committee in the event that there are any information security breaches.
-The Audit Committee commissioned Ernst & Young LLP to conduct a cybersecurity assessment in 2018.
-The assessment led to the implementation of a variety of initiatives, including enhancement of our email security, evaluation of data protection capabilities of our information technology systems and implementation of a new cybersecurity incident response policy.
-Following the assessment, we also undertook a cybersecurity awareness initiative to enable our employees to identify and mitigate information security risks.
-The initiative is comprised of employee trainings on phishing and other malicious attacks, smart habit creation and best practices regarding file sharing, host security and email security, and we have incorporated cybersecurity training into our employee onboarding process to ensure that all new employees have the necessary skills to identify and mitigate information security risks.
-In addition, we recently purchased cybersecurity insurance that would defray the costs of an information security breach.
-We have not experienced any information security breaches since August 2018, when our email system was hacked.
+The Audit Committee is responsible for information technology security, with a particular focus on cybersecurity.
+Management provides regular briefings to the Audit Committee if there are any information technology security breaches.
+In recent years, we have implemented a variety of initiatives, including implementing a single sign-on solution, enhancement of our email security, evaluation of data protection capabilities of our information technology systems and implementation of a cybersecurity incident response policy.
+In addition, we have also implemented a cybersecurity awareness initiative to enable our employees to identify and mitigate information security risks.
+The initiative is comprised of employee trainings on phishing and other malicious attacks, smart habit creation and best practices regarding file sharing, host security and email security.
+We have also incorporated cybersecurity training into our employee onboarding process to ensure that all new employees have the necessary skills to identify and mitigate information security risks.
+Beginning in 2022, we began running periodic, unannounced, internally generated phishing "attacks" to test our employees' ability to identify and avoid real world phishing attacks.
+Every employee who fails a test is assigned a training module to help ensure that he or she is better equipped to identify future phishing attacks.
+We also have a cybersecurity insurance policy that would defray the costs of an information security breach.
+We have not experienced any material information security breaches since August 2018, when our email system was hacked.
 We became aware of the breach and closed access prior to incurring any expenses related to the attack.